Skip to main content

 IBC Overview

 West Virginia University (WVU) conducts research involving recombinant DNA (rDNA) and receives funding from the National Institutes of Health (NIH) for at least part of this research.
-The NIH Guidelines for Research Involving Recombinant and Synthetic Nucleic Acids state that any institution conducting rDNA research which is covered by the NIH Guidelines must establish an Institutional Biosafety Committee (IBC) which will be responsible for review of that research.
+The NIH Guidelines for Research Involving Recombinant and Synthetic Nucleic Acids state that any institution conducting rDNA research which is covered by the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules must establish an Institutional Biosafety Committee (IBC) which will be responsible for review of that research.

 IBC charter document